Million Dollar Pound Cake Recipe (Rich & Buttery)

 Tips…

 I want to stress a few things when attempting my pound cake recipes, or any cake recipe in general.
-Review my post Baking Cakes: Problems and Tips.
-Some quick tips I have also listed some below.
+Review my post, Baking Cakes: Problems and Tips.
+I have also listed some quick tips below.

 2. Your eggs and other dairy ingredients also need to be at room temperature.
-They will incorporate much easier into the other ingredients at room temperature, making for a lighter, fluffier cake.
+They will incorporate more easily into the other ingredients at room temperature, making for a lighter, fluffier cake.

 3. Measure your flour correctly using the ‘spoon and level’ method.
-I wrote this post on how to measure flour correctly, you may want to refresh yourself if needed.
-Measuring flour incorrectly can result in as much as 150% more flour than is called for! #ThatsALot
+I wrote this post on how to measure flour correctly; you may want to refresh yourself if needed.
+Mismeasuring flour can result in as much as 150% more flour than is called for! #ThatsALot

-Check out my Old Fashioned Blue Ribbon Pound Cake, the process for mixing is the same as this Million Dollar Pound Cake.
+👉🏼Check out my Old Fashioned Blue Ribbon Pound Cake; the mixing process is the same as this Million Dollar Pound Cake.

-1. Traditionally Pound Cakes were leavened with only eggs.
-The recipe is correct as written, there is no baking soda or baking powder in it.
+1. Traditionally, Pound Cakes were leavened with only eggs.
+The recipe is correct as written; it contains no baking soda or baking powder.

-2. When baking cakes especially pound cakes, cheesecakes, and souffles, I’ve found it super important to use the correct temperature.
-Now, you may think you have your oven set at the right temperature, but you need to calibrate your oven to be certain.
-It’s may read correctly on the outside, but the actual temperature on the inside be way off!
+2. When baking cakes, especially pound cakes, cheesecakes, and souffles, I’ve found it super important to use the correct temperature.
+Now, you may think you have your oven set to the right temperature, but you need to calibrate it to be certain.
+It may read correctly on the outside, but the actual temperature on the inside is way off!
 All you need to do is use an oven-safe thermometer.
 Set it inside your oven.
-Set your oven at 350 degrees F, when the oven beeps that it’s up to temperature does the thermometer inside reading 350 degrees?
+Set your oven to 350 degrees F. When the oven beeps that it’s up to temperature, does the thermometer inside read 350 degrees?
 Now repeat this at 450 degrees?
-If your oven doesn’t read correctly, use your owner’s manual or research your oven brand and model online to determine how to reset the temperature controls.
+If your oven’s temperature display is incorrect, consult your owner’s manual or research your oven brand and model online to find the correct reset procedure for the temperature controls.

 3. I recommend a 10×4-inch, 12-cup bundt pan (that’s larger than a typical bundt pan) or a tube pan.